abhinavsingh/proxy.py/README.md

 PS: IMHO, container based strategy is *the best approach* and the only strategy that *I use myself*.

-### Integrate your CI/CI with proxy.py
+### Integrate your CI/CD with proxy.py

 *Hey, but you keep making breaking changes in the develop branch.*

 I hear you.
 And hence, for your production grade applications, you *MUST* integrate application CI/CD with `proxy.py`.
 You must make sure that your application builds and passes its tests for every PR merge into the `proxy.py` upstream repo.

 If your application repository is public, in certain scenarios, PR authors may send patch PRs for all dependents to maintain backward incompatibility and green CI/CD.

-This will ensure your app continues to build with latest `proxy.py` code.
+CI/CD integration ensure your app continues to build with latest `proxy.py` code.
 Depending upon where you host your code, use the strategy listed below:

 - GitHub